ml-barnes/smmc-database/README.md

 # smmc-database
-Web application designed for Music Teaching Organisations to manage students, tutors, instruments, and classess
+Web application designed for Music Teaching Organisations to manage students, tutors, instruments, and classes.